24.2. Server Configuration

 To enable HTTP logging, edit the conf/neo4j-server.properties file to resemble the following:

 If logging is set up to use log files then the server will check that the log file directory exists and is writable.
-If this check fails, then the server will not startup and wil report the failure another available channel like standard out.
+If this check fails, then the server will not start and will report the failure to another available channel like standard out.